Stefka92/Hang_man/README.md

 [freemonogrammaker](https://make.freemonogrammaker.com/bubble-letters-generator/) - to make the hangman bubble writing for this readme.

-[Github](https://github.com/) - To save and store the project files for the website.
+[Github](https://github.com/) - To save and store the project files for the game.

-[Gitpod](https://gitpod.io/workspaces) - Used to deploy the website.
+[Heroku](https://gitpod.io/workspaces) - Used to deploy the website.

 Bugs
 Fixed Bugs
-Bug: When implementing hangman graphics, lives left did not correspond to amount of stages left in hangman.
-Fix: Due to lists iterating from 0, set lives displayed to user as lives + 1 and also adjusted the game over setting for lives >=0
+Bug: When guessing the wrong word, it was showing up inncorect input.
+Fix: Changed the if statment to if charachters entered was greater than one the terminal would know the user was trying to guess the word.
-Bug: When testing hangman graphics, the bottom graphic was shifted over to the right.
+Bug: When testing hangman graphics, the last part of the leg was not showing up.
-Fix: Replaced \ with double \\ make \ print to the terminal.
+Fix: Replaced \ with double \\ as I belive the terminal was picking it up as a special character.
-Bug: When on last life, letters guessed and amount of lives fail to show on terminal.
-Fix: Set lives to lives >=0 at end of while loop to ensure messages display correctly.
-Bug: Hangman graphic not displaying on game over.
-Fix: Add in additional stage of hangman graphic.
-Remove lives + 1 from script, set game over criteria back lives > 0.
-A more elgant fix for the problem above.
-Bug: When selecting view rules.
-After returning to the main window, if you selected play game it would go to the difficulty menu
-Fix: Called main() in game rules rather that initialise_game()
-Bug: Error message too long causing last letter to wrap to following line.
-Fix: Split up error string and put "Please try again" to a new line.
+Bug: When printing the stages of the hangman to the terminal the print statments were being displayed above the image which made the user scroll up.
+Fix: moved the position of the print statements within the hangman function.
+Bug: IF 2 of the same charachters were in the word if wouldnt pick this up.
+Fix: I had to move the updating the board list inside the if char in rletters as I had it outside of this function.
+Bug: Error messages stating lines were too long.
+Fix:I Split these lines up into seperate lines..

 ## Testing